markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 Navigate to the `birds` folder.
 You will see a new folder created for today's date (`mm_dd` format such as `11_26` for November 26th).
 Within that folder, there will be subfolders for each minute in which there was a bird pushed (`hh_mm`, where the hours are in military time and `mm` represents minutes, for example `18_05` for 6:05pm).
 Preview the jpg file to see the cropped image that was saved from the DeepLens to S3.

 If you do not find new cropped images in your S3 bucket, it is possible you did not provide S3 update access to your DeepLens device.
-If that is the case, you may see an error such as this in your log:
+If that is the case, you may see a `Pushing to S3 failed` error such as this in your log:

 ```
 [INFO]-Lambda.py:92,Invoking Lambda function "arn:aws:lambda:::function:GGRouter" with Greengrass Message "Pushing to S3 failed: An error occurred (AccessDenied) when calling the PutObject operation: Access Denied"